Russian imperialism: Contemporary Russian imperialism

 The Russian Federation is the primary recognized successor state to the Soviet Union and it has been accused of trying to bring post-Soviet states back under its control.
 Since the dissolution of the Soviet Union, Russia has occupied parts of neighboring states.
 These occupied territories are Transnistria (part of Moldova); Abkhazia and South Ossetia (part of Georgia); and large parts of Ukraine, which it has illegally annexed.
 The four southernmost Kuril Islands are considered by Japan and several other countries to be occupied by Russia as well.
 Russia has also established effective political domination over Belarus, through the Union State.
 Marcel Van Herpen has described the Russian-led Eurasian Economic Union and Eurasian Customs Union as further empire-building projects.

+In 2024, the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE) issued a statement saying that it:"Deplores the violently imperial and colonial nature of the Russian Federation, which is on clear display in its genocidal war against Ukraine, its soft annexation of Belarus and its aggression against the Republic of Moldova, as well as in its attacks on the sovereignty and democratic choice made by the Georgian and Armenian peoples".

 In the political language of Russia, the post-Soviet republics are referred to as the "near abroad".
 Increasing usage of the term is linked to assertions of Russia's right to maintain significant influence in the region.
 Putin has declared the region to be part of Russia's "sphere of influence", and strategically vital to Russian interests.
 The concept has been compared to the Monroe Doctrine.

 A 2012 survey by the Pew Research Center found that 44% of Russians agreed that "it is natural for Russia to have an empire", while a 2015 survey found that "61 percent of Russians believe parts of neighboring countries really belong to Russia".

+Russian officials and media have denied aggressive or expansionist designs.
+In a December 2025 speech to military commanders, Pres.
+Putin maintained that fear of Russia is "hysteria" stoked by European leaders.
+However, in a subsequent secret briefing to the commanders, (according to "officials from two countries with knowledge of the episode"), he reportedly told them that "their goal" for 2026 was “the collapse of NATO and the E.U. from within".